SOJOURNS

 Ak Dan Gwang Chil (affectionately known as ADG7) is a multi-award winning traditional music group, featuring six Korean traditional musicians and three powerhouse female folk singers.
 ADG7 performs repertoire from the sacred, shamanic and secular gut (ritual music) and minyo (folk song) traditions of the Hwanghae-do region, nowadays a western province of North Korea.
 The band was formed in 2015 to participate in the 70th anniversary celebrations of Korean liberation from Japanese occupation.
 Their music expresses the true meaning of liberation and South Korea’s desire for reunification.
 While the nine-piece group investigate their homeland’s folk roots, they do so in an unexpected manner.
 Their music has been described as shamanistic ritual folk-pop, combining virtuosity, charisma, and pure energy.
 As the New York Times observed, ADG7 play “not as earnest traditionalists, but as a giddy showband with all the trappings of K-pop”.

-Melaku Belay & Fendika (Ethiopia) SOJOURNS EPISODE 2 - COMING SOON!
+Melaku Belay & Fendika Culturl Center (Ethiopia) SOJOURNS EPISODE 2 - OUT NOW

 Founded in 2009 by Melaku Belay, Ethiopia’s leading dancer and a respected cultural ambassador, Fendika features eight performers – two dancers, two singers, and instruments including kebero drums, masenko (a one-stringed bowed fiddle), krar (a five- or six-stringed lyre), and bass krar.
 The ensemble is based at Melaku’s renowned music club Fendika Azmari Bet in the Kazanchis neighborhood of Addis Ababa.
 In Ethiopian culture, an azmari bet is a traditional house of music where people come to be entertained, informed, and sometimes playfully insulted by the azmari who serve as current events commentators while they dance, sing, and play for tips.